snoplus/data-flow-documentation/issues_solutions/instruction.md

 [This is the view](https://couch.snopl.us/_utils/#/database/data-production/_design/dproc/_view/job_passes_by_status_module_reduce) for **production** and [this is the view](https://couch.snopl.us/_utils/#/database/data-processing/_design/dproc/_view/job_passes_by_status_module_reduce) for **processing**.
 To see the totals for each status, go into **Options** in the **top right** of the page, click **Reduce**, then change the **Group Level** to **1**.
 If you want to see the statuses broken up by module, change the **Group Level** to **2**.

+---

+## **There are jobs waiting, but nothing is being picked up on Dirac or Cedar!**

+**Solution:**

+This is a pretty general issue and could be caused by many things, but some common fixes to try:

+1. Ensure that the correct type of job is set in the **launch_processing.sh** script (there are variables at the top for processing and production, ensure the appropriate ones are set for the type you want to run).
+This is usually only an issue on Dirac as Cedar is set to run both types always.

+2. Reset the screens on Cedar and Liverpool - just kill them, and rerun **launch_processing.sh**.
+Attach to the screens and watch what happens; you can tell this fixed it as **enqueue_production** / **enqueue_processing** (whichever you are trying to run) should show it as submitting and running jobs.

+3. Make sure transfers on buffer1 are working - this can quickly be verified by looking at Grafana and ensuring all 3 sites show high transfer efficiency; however, you should also check the screens running on buffer1 as well just to ensure there are no errors popping up.
+If the raw data can't get out of SNOLAB, it can't be used to fulfill the prerequisites for processing (and likewise, run-by-run production also won't have the runs appropriate to simulate off of).

+If all of this fails, consult Jamie Rajewski (jrajewsk@ualberta.ca) or Richella Li (jl26@ualberta.ca).